A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Higher category theory

 The work \cite[\S6]{Hin} provides a method to upgrade $1$-functors into a $\sh V$-tensored category to $\sh V$-enriched functors.
 In this section, we review the construction and compare it to the structures already described.
 I freely employ terminology from \emph{op.~cit}..
 At the end of the section, we discuss a construction that uses a powering rather than a tensoring.

-\begin{remark}[Enrichments on a space versus enrichments on a 1-category] What we are calling the `usual' embedding of $\sh V\Cat$ into the category of $\sh V$-precategories, constructed in \cite{Gepner_Haugseng}, founds every $\sh V$-category on an underlying \emph{space} of objects.
+\begin{remark}[Enrichments on a space versus enrichments on a 1-category] What we are calling the `usual' embedding of the category $\sh V\Cat$ of $\sh V$-enriched categories into the category of $\sh V$-precategories, constructed in \cite{Gepner_Haugseng}, founds every $\sh V$-category on an underlying \emph{space} of objects.
 In this section, however, we construct functors --- including the Yoneda functor --- into a $\sh V$-category based on a 1-category of objects.
 The reader may worry that our constructions do not, then, actually end up inside $\sh V\Cat$.

 For the sake of this paper, we proceed as follows: any functors constructed using the method of this section should in the end be restricted to the enrichment of the underlying space of objects, where the theory of \cite{Gepner_Haugseng} applies.
 This replacement preserves the notion of $\sh V$-fully faithful functor, so the $\sh V$-Yoneda lemma continues to hold when $\sh V\PSh(-)$ is considered as a $\sh V$-enriched category based on a space.